mmistakes/made-mistakes-jekyll/_posts/work/2013-10-15-portraits.md

 ## Include a Photo Reference

 Please include a link to a high resolution image (the larger the better) in the **portrait reference** field below.
-Because of Paper's somewhat limited tools head shots turn out the best compared to a full figure.
-Detail work is a tricky dick with this app so if you're looking for a more photo realistic outcome I encourage you to select a photograph that fits this criteria.
+If you select a photo with poor lighting, muddy details, or low in resolution, what I draw isn't going to turn out that great.
+If you're not sure on the quality of your photo please ask me before placing an order.

-Don't have a photo linked up somewhere?
-No problem.
+**Don't have a photo linked up somewhere?** No problem.
 After placing an order include a note in PayPal's special instructions that you'll be emailing me a photo and then send it over to <michael@mademistakes.com>.
+{:.notice}

 ## Then I Draw